visgl/loaders.gl/modules/gltf/docs/api-reference/gltf-scenegraph.md

 The `GLTFScenegraph` class provides an API for accessing and modifying glTF data.

-> Caveat: Modification of existing binary data chunks has limitations, this class is not intended to be a generic utility for modifying existing glTF data.
+> Caveat: Modification of binary data chunks has limitations, and this class is currently not intended to be a generic utility for modifying glTF data.

 ## Usage